mrkraimer/PY_NTNDA_Viewer/README.md

     sudo pip install numpy

+The following shows all installed python modules

+    pip list

-I think that the following is a complete list of modules required
+I think that the following is a complete list of modules required by PY_NTNDA_Viewer

 1) numpy
 2) PyQt5